relaxed-master-thesis/semantic-relaxation/docs/impl/GeijerBatchImp.md

 # [GeijerBatchImp](../../src/impl/GeijerBatch.cpp)
 GeijerBatchImp builds on [GeijerImp](GeijerImp.md) but makes an effort to reduce the amount of list traversals.
-Starting with an example to explain the idea, lets say we have pushed 1, 2, 3, 4, 5, 6 and 7 to the queue, making it look like this:
+Starting with an example to explain the idea, lets say we have pushed 1, 2, 3, 4, 5, 6 and 7 to the all_pops, making it look like this:
 ```cpp
 {1, 2, 3, 4, 5, 6, 7}
 ```